Robin Ventura: Managerial career

-After four straight losing seasons, Ventura resigned after the 2016 season.
+Chicago planned to bring him back for the 2017 season, despite growing dissatisfaction with Ventura among the fan base.
+However, after four straight losing seasons, he resigned after the 2016 season.

 Broadcasting

 Ventura has also provided color commentary for the College World Series.
 In 2010, he worked as a color commentator for the Little League Southwest Region Finals on ESPN with Carter Blackburn.
 Ventura also occasionally appeared on ESPNU as an anchor.